IskinderA/IskinderA/project-asphalt.md

 **My Contributions**

-- Recommended viable bio-oil substituents (e.g., soybean and corn oil fatty acids) to modify traditional asphalt binder compositions, employing an improved asphalt simulation model.
+- Recommended viable **bio-oil substituents** (e.g., soybean and corn oil fatty acids) to modify traditional asphalt binder compositions, employing an improved asphalt simulation model.

-- Wrote, tested, and applied de-novo analysis scripts to computationally evaluate processability and mechanical behaviors of modified asphalt binders.
+- Wrote, tested, and applied de-novo analysis scripts to computationally evaluate **processability and mechanical behaviors** of modified asphalt binders.

 **Collaborative Contributions**

 - Worked with project team to refine and apply asphalt simulation models for binder modification studies.

-- Contributed to joint interpretation of simulation results and material testing outcomes.
+- Contributed to joint interpretation of **simulation results and material testing outcomes**.

 ## Key Discoveries

-- Demonstrated that overestimation of mixing and compaction temperatures in asphalt surfacing can be corrected by accurately modeling asphalt flow behavior as non-Newtonian rather than Newtonian.
+- Demonstrated that overestimation of mixing and compaction temperatures in asphalt surfacing can be corrected by **accurately modeling asphalt flow behavior as non-Newtonian** rather than Newtonian.

-- Showed that bio-oil fatty acids can be incorporated into asphalt binders without compromising construction performance or long-term material properties.
+- Showed that bio-oil fatty acids can be incorporated into asphalt binders without compromising construction performance or **long-term material properties.**

 ## Associated Publications / Output